McMCCRU/minisatip-gx/README.md

 	- note: * as adapter means apply to all adapters

 * -E Allows encrypted stream to be sent to the client even if the decrypting is unsuccessful
+ 	- note: when pids=all is emulated this pass NULLs too

 * -Y --delsys ADAPTER1:DELIVERY_SYSTEM1[,ADAPTER2:DELIVERY_SYSTEM2[,..]] - specify the delivery system of the adapters (0 is the first adapter)
 	* eg: --delsys 0:dvbt,1:dvbs
 	- specifies adapter 0 as a DVBT device, adapter 1 as DVB-S, which overrides the system detection of the adapter

-* --dmx-source ADAPTER1:FRONTENDX - specifies the frontend number specified as argument for DMX_SET_SOURCE
-	* eg: --dmx-source 0:1 - enables DMX_SET_SOURCE ioctl call with parameter 1 for adapter 0

 * -e --enable-adapters list_of_enabled adapters: enable only specified adapters
 	* eg: -e 0-2,5,7 (no spaces between parameters)
 	- keep in mind that the first adapters are the local ones starting with 0 after that are the satip adapters if you have 3 local dvb cards 0-2 will be the local adapters, 3,4, ... will be the satip servers specified with argument -s

-* -f foreground, otherwise run in background
+* -f foreground: otherwise run in background

-* -F --logfile log_file, output the debug/log information to  log_file when running in background (option -f not used), default /tmp/minisatip.log
+* -F --logfile log_file: output the debug/log information to  log_file when running in background (option -f not used), default /tmp/minisatip.log

-* -g use syslog instead stdout for logging, multiple -g - print to stderr as well
+* -g --syslog: use syslog instead stdout for logging, multiple -g - print to stderr as well

 * -H --threshold X:Y : set the write time threshold to X (UDP) / Y (TCP)  milliseconds.
 	* eg: -H 5:50 - set thresholds to 5ms (UDP) and 50ms (TCP)

+* -I --name-app specificies an alternative Service Name

 * -i --priority prio: set the DVR thread priority to prio

+* -k Emulate pids=all when the hardware does not support it, on enigma boxes is enabled by default

 * -l specifies the modules comma separated that will have increased verbosity, logging to stdout in foreground mode or in /tmp/minisatip.log when a daemon